TrellixVulnTeam/swahilipython_SCMU/Doc/library/runpy.rst

    Execute the code of the specified module and return the resulting module globals dictionary.
-The module's code is first located using the standard import mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.
+The module's code is first located using the standard agiza mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.

    The *mod_name* argument should be an absolute module name.